Learn how to make the best steamed kue talam ubi with this recipe. All the tips you need to know.

 WHAT IS KUE TALAM UBI?

 Kue talam is characterized by its two-layer look.
 The bottom layer is made with sweet potato.
 Sometimes you will see purple version where purple sweet potato is used.
 The mashed sweet potato is mixed with gluten-free flour like rice and tapioca flour, which you will find being used a lot in Southeast Asian dessert and cakes.
 The sweet potato layer is steamed first until the layer is set.
-The top layer is made with coconut cream and mixture of rice and tapioca flour too.
+The top layer is made with coconut cream and a mixture of rice and tapioca flour too.
 This layer is then poured on top of the sweet potato layer and then steam until it is set.

 SPECIAL INGREDIENTS USED IN THIS KUE TALAM UBI RECIPE

 The tapioca flour gives that bouncy texture to the cake

 Agar agar is made of algae and it is used to helps to gel and stabilize the sweet potato mixture.
 Agar agar is plant-based.
 Agar agar is one of the ingredients being used a lot in Indonesian dessert.
 You can use the same amount of gelatin as substitute.
 Just know that gelatin is derived from animal

 TIPS ON HOW TO MAKE KUE TALAM UBI SUCESSFULLY

 Don’t get intimidated by what seems like a long list of ingredients.
 They are all easy to find ingredients.

 1. Mash the sweet potato while it’s hot

 It’s easier to get a smooth mashed potato when you do it while it’s still hot